• Home

 • For less effort, use this House Seasoning Blend or your favorite Cajun seasoning instead of the seasonings listed above.

-• You may use any other light-tasting oil, like avocado oil, that doesn't overpower the shrimp's best flavor.
+• You may use any other light-tasting oil, such as avocado oil, that doesn't overpower the shrimp's flavor.

-• For a buttery taste, use the same amount of butter as the oil instead of the oil.
+• For a buttery taste, use the same amount of butter as you would oil.

-• Fresh chopped or pressed garlic adds great flavor instead of the easy-to-use garlic granules.
+• Freshly chopped or pressed garlic adds great flavor, unlike easy-to-use garlic granules.

-• A sprinkle of red pepper flakes instead of the cayenne pepper gives more concentrated spice.
+• A sprinkle of red pepper flakes instead of cayenne gives a more concentrated spice.
 A little goes a long way, and crushing them between your fingers helps release the heat.

 Variations

-• A splash of fresh lemon juice pairs well with shrimp to brighten and freshen the flavor.
+• A splash of fresh lemon juice pairs well with shrimp, brightening and freshening the flavor.

-• Season shrimp with taco seasoning and use these sauteed shrimp for shrimp tacos or taco salad; a squeeze of lime juice puts it over the top.
+• Season the shrimp with taco seasoning, then use these sautéed shrimp for shrimp tacos or taco salad; a squeeze of lime juice takes it over the top.

 • Add Italian seasoning and/or fresh herbs to the recipe ingredients above and pour them over cooked pasta for an Italian-inspired pasta dish.

-• Double the recipe to prepare for a crowd or to use in more than one shrimp dish recipe.
+• Double the recipe to prepare for a crowd or to use in multiple shrimp dish recipes.

 Storage